menm/EPA1352-Lab/EPA1352-G14-A3/README.md

   overwrites the seed which is set in line 10.
 * df_batch.to_csv('../data/A3_scenario_data.csv', index=False) (line  34): saves the ouput to a csv.
   This is used for analysing the effects of the different scenarios on travel times.
+Please Note: the input file for model_run.py is fully_cleaned_data.csv placed in the data folder.

 ###model_viz.py
 is used to visualize the data.

-Please Note: the input file fully_cleaned_data.csv, was cleaned using a Jupyter notebook A3_datacleaning.ipynb It used two input files BMMS_overview.xlsx. & _roads3.csv.
-These 3 files are placed in "data_cleaning" folder, under "EPA1352-G14-32".
-Make sure that BMMS is in excel format and roads in CSV format.
+Please Note: With current batchrunner integration this does not run.